-- 189. The SMC process has, in general, worked well.
-However, several areas have been identified where aspects of the process could be updated, simplified or otherwise improved. - 190.
-The current, formal, written approach does not take account of new ways of delivering public services that have become available since 1979, in particular the ability to submit and grant consent electronically. - 191.
+- 203. The SMC process has, in general, worked well.
+However, several areas have been identified where aspects of the process could be updated, simplified or otherwise improved. - 204.
+The current, formal, written approach does not take account of new ways of delivering public services that have become available since 1979, in particular the ability to submit and grant consent electronically. - 205.
 Most types of work to a scheduled monument require SMC and a significant number of applications involve proposals for simple or unobtrusive minor works and repairs.
-Yet, there is currently no discretion in the way that the SMC process is applied, which can be a disincentive to owners in carrying out works which would benefit a monument. - 192.
+Yet, there is currently no discretion in the way that the SMC process is applied, which can be a disincentive to owners in carrying out works which would benefit a monument. - 206.
 There is no legal mechanism to allow the Welsh Ministers to grant consent for unauthorised works already undertaken.
 In some circumstances, it could be in the best interests of the monument for unauthorised works to be retained, particularly where reversal would lead to additional damage to a monument or where uncontentious works would leave the monument vulnerable if not completed.
 It could also be considered appropriate in some cases to remove the threat of future prosecution or other sanction.
-For example, a farmer might carry out unauthorised, but beneficial, repairs and then risk financial penalties under an agri-environmental scheme. - 193.
+For example, a farmer might carry out unauthorised, but beneficial, repairs and then risk financial penalties under an agri-environmental scheme. - 207.
 Because there is no fee attached to an SMC application, the process is potentially open to costly abuse, with repeated applications being made for the same or similar works, even if previously refused.
-Similarly, the current system allows requests for hearings whatever the proposed decision by the Welsh Ministers. - 194.
+Similarly, the current system allows requests for hearings whatever the proposed decision by the Welsh Ministers. - 208.
 The right to such hearings, following the issue of interim decisions, are increasingly out of step with other parallel consent processes and there are proposals to remove this right in respect of both planning and LBC applications.
 In practice, requests for hearings are extremely rare.
 Instead, a more efficient, timely and cost-effective approach would be the consideration of written representations by an appointed person.

-- 195. The provisions amend the 1979 Act to modernise and simplify the existing SMC process and introduce certain enhancements. - 196.
+- 209. The provisions amend the 1979 Act to modernise and simplify the existing SMC process and introduce certain enhancements. - 210.
 They relax the rules governing the SMC process to allow applications for, and grants of SMC to be made by means other than in writing.

-- 197. The Welsh Ministers will be able to introduce a simplified application procedure under which the Welsh Ministers, with the agreement of the owner, can simply authorise a defined set of minor works without the need for an application form or interim decision letter. - 198.
-The provisions make allowance for SMC to be granted for unauthorised works already executed and for the retention of unauthorised works. - 199.
-The Welsh Ministers may refuse to entertain an application for SMC where a similar application has been refused in the previous two years and there has been no significant change in any material considerations. - 200.
+- 211. The Welsh Ministers will be able to introduce a simplified application procedure under which the Welsh Ministers, with the agreement of the owner, can simply authorise a defined set of minor works without the need for an application form or interim decision letter. - 212.
+The provisions make allowance for SMC to be granted for unauthorised works already executed and for the retention of unauthorised works. - 213.
+The Welsh Ministers may refuse to entertain an application for SMC where a similar application has been refused in the previous two years and there has been no significant change in any material considerations. - 214.
 Applicants for SMC will no longer have an automatic right to a hearing before the determination of their application.
-While an applicant can still request a hearing, it will be for the Welsh Ministers to decide the most appropriate method of review.
+Instead, the provisions give the Welsh Ministers discretion to select the most appropriate of three ways of receiving representations on SMC applications: - a public, local inquiry, - a hearing before an appointed person, or - written representations submitted to an appointed person.